Schwerer Panzerspähwagen: Sd.Kfz. 234 family

 This version, like the Sd.Kfz.
-233, carried the short 7.5 cm K 51 L/24 gun, in a raised open superstructure.
+233, carried the short-barreled (24 calibres) 7.5 cm K 51 gun, in a raised open superstructure.
 The gun's low velocity made its armour-piercing round ineffective against most Allied tanks, but allowed the high-explosive shell casing to be thinner and thus contain more explosive.
 The HEAT round for this weapon was, however, effective against vehicles.
 In December 1944, production ended in favour of the 234/4.